-- c.
+- b.
+Public hearings are conducted to obtain taxpayer comments. - c.
 Prior to July 1, the budget is legally adopted by School Board resolution pursuant to the Uniform Budgeting and Accounting Act (P.A.
 621 of 1978).
 The Act requires that the budget be amended prior to the end of the fiscal year when necessary to adjust appropriations if it appears that revenues and other financing sources will not be in excess of original estimates.
 Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amounts appropriated. - d.
 The budgets are legally adopted at the functional level; however, they are maintained at the object level for control purposes.
 Any revisions that alter the total expenditures at the functional level must be approved by the School Board. - e.
 Formal budgetary integration is employed as a management control device during the year for the General and Special Revenue Funds. - f.
 The budget, as presented, has been amended in a legally permissible manner.
-Supplemental appropriations were made during the year with the final amendments being approved June 30, 2016.
+Supplemental appropriations were made during the year with the final amendments being approved June 26, 2017.

-6. Cash
+6. Cash, Cash Equivalents, and Investments